-Parts of these online indicators are based on data and information compiled and provided by the Canadian Institute for Health Information (CIHI).
-However, the analyses, conclusions, opinions and statements expressed herein are those of the author, and not necessarily those of CIHI.
+Parts of these online indicators are based on data and information compiled and provided by the Canadian Institute for Health Information.
+However, the analyses, conclusions, opinions and statements expressed on this website are those of the authors, and not necessarily those of CIHI.

 The Client Profile Database (CPRO) contains patient-level application information for individuals placed or waiting to be placed in a long-term care home.
 The database includes three broad types of information: patient characteristics and location at application, long-term care home choices, and milestone (date) events throughout the long-term care home placement process.
 CPRO is the authoritative data source for long-term care home bed demand, patient placement and wait list data.
-The Health Shared Services Ontario submits patient-level data on behalf of each Local Health Integration Network on a monthly basis to support bed utilization monitoring, performance management and long-term care accountability planning.
+Ontario Health submits patient-level data on behalf of each Home and Community Care Support Services region on a monthly basis to support bed utilization monitoring, performance management and long-term care accountability planning.
 In the fall of 2016, a modernized CPRO was launched to improve data quality and timeliness.
 Modernized CPRO includes datasets from April 2012 and onward.
-Data from CPRO are housed by the Ministry of Health and Long-Term Care.
+Data from CPRO are housed by the Ministry of Health.

 Early generations of quality indicators for the Resident Assessment Instrument – Minimum Data Set (RAI-MDS) were developed in the United States and focused primarily on prevalence indicators with basic or no risk adjustment.
 However, over time, statistical methodologies in risk adjustment were developed to modify a long-term care home’s raw quality indicator score by accounting for multiple differences in resident populations across facilities.
 Results are adjusted relative to a standard reference population.
 The risk adjustment factors include facility and resident characteristics, such as age and health status.